 For the mineral material, you can use any of the below:

-- Coarse Sand (NOT beach sand, which is bad for succulents because of the salt it contains)
+- Coarse Sand (NOT beach sand or fine sand, which is bad for succulent roots because of the salt it contains)

 Now that we’ve covered what types of materials you can use, it’s time to talk about ratio because it’s an important piece of this puzzle!